bonitasoft/bonita-doc/md/user-application-case-list.md

   * Case ID.
 It is clickable to navigate to the [case details](#case-details)
   * Process name (version).
 The process and version that has been started to give way to this instance
   * Started by.
 The initiator of the case
   * Start date.
 The date and time this case has been instantiated.
-It is displayed in the format of the loggued user locale or chosen application language.
+It is displayed in the format of the logged in user locale or chosen application language.
   * Archived cases only: End date
   * Open cases only: Available tasks.
 Number of tasks the loggued user can do in this case at that very moment in the case lifetime (in the "To do" or "My tasks" basket)
   * "..." icon, to navigate to the [case details](#case-details)